-(Pocket-lint) - Figuring out what the best gaming monitor is can be a tough decision - specs often vary significantly, even in the same price bracket, and adding a curved screen into the equation means there's yet another thing to wrap your head around.
+(Pocket-lint) - Discovering the best gaming monitor for your needs can be tough.
+Specs often vary significantly, even in the same price bracket, and adding a curved screen into the equation means there's yet another thing to wrap your head around.

-While the concept of a curved TV has a gimmicky feel to it, since you're almost always sitting too far away for it to matter, it's a very different proposition with a smaller monitor.
-You'll often be much closer to the screen, particularly if you're gaming, and therefore the bow helps match the shape of your eye more accurately and effectively.
+While the concept of a curved TV has a gimmicky feel to it, since you're often sitting too far away for it to matter, it's a very different proposition with a smaller monitor.
+You'll almost always be much closer to the screen, particularly if you're gaming, and therefore the bow helps match the shape of your eye more accurately and effectively.

 Curved monitors are measured between 1500R and 4000R, with lower numbers indicating a more pronounced bend.
 There are positives and minuses to leaning more to one side of the scale, but don't forget there's also the other main specs to consider, too, including resolution, response time and refresh rate.